opendocsg/slw-judgments-backfill/2003_SGHC_248/report.md

 **_Grounds (C) and (D): Disagreem ent with statem ent of facts and prov ocation_**

 33     These two grounds basically challenged the respondent’s unqualified admission of the statement of facts in court.
 Again, there was nothing in evidence to support the respondent’s assertion that he had objections which the Korean interpreter did not convey to the district judge.
 The respondent did not offer any reasons to explain why the interpreter would choose to omit any material facts.
 The respondent had admitted to the statement of facts without qualification before the district judge.
-As I noted in _Koh Thian Huat v Public Prosecutor_ [2002] 3 SLR 28 at paragraph 21:
+As I noted in _Koh Thian Huat v Public Prosecutor_ <span class="citation">[2002] 3 SLR 28</span> at paragraph 21:

 ## As the SOF has now become an integral part of criminal procedure in Singapore ( Mok Swee Kok v PP

-## [1994] 3 SLR 140 at 146), it is my view that, when an accused has unqualifiedly admitted to the
+## <span class="citation">[1994] 3 SLR 140</span> at 146), it is my view that, when an accused has unqualifiedly admitted to the

 ## contents of the SOF, these facts should not thereafter be readily open to dispute.
 Permitting